 Dr. Sheppard's research interests include Black cultural production and production cultures, African American representation in cinema, television studies, sports films, feminist media studies, embodiment studies, and critical race theory.
 She writes extensively on issues of race, gender, and representation in film, television, and digital media.
 She teaches courses on global cinema, sports films, contemporary television, African American film history, popular culture, women filmmakers, and blackness on screen.

-She has published essays in Feminist Media Histories, Film Quarterly, The Velvet Light Trap, Cinema Journal, Journal of Sport History, Journal of Sport and Social Issues, Black Camera: An International Journal, and FLOW: A Critical Forum on Media and Culture alongside chapter in the anthologies L.A.
+She has published essays in Feminist Media Histories, Film Quarterly, The Velvet Light Trap, Cinema Journal, Journal of Sport History, Journal of Sport and Social Issues, Black Camera: An International Journal, and FLOW: A Critical Forum on Media and Culture alongside chapters in the anthologies L.A.
 Rebellion: Creating a New Black Cinema (University of California Press, 2015) and Race and the Revolutionary Impulse in The Spook Who Sat by the Door (Indiana University Press, 2018).
-She has also written for The Atlantic, Flash Art International, Docalogue, and Los Angeles Review of Books.
+She has also written for The Atlantic, Flash Art International, Docalogue, Los Angeles Review of Books, and Nike.

 To learn more about Dr. Sheppard, see her website: http://samanthansheppard.com

 - Black sports history topic of Cornell Seymour Lecture

 - Advising, teaching awards honor Arts and Sciences faculty